-The Swedish entity has significant losses carry forward at December 31, 2012, which give rise to deferred tax assets.
+The Swedish entity has significant losses carry-forward at December 31, 2013, which give rise to deferred tax assets.
 The availability of these losses does not expire with time.
 Accordingly, no Swedish current tax charge arose during the year.
-Based on projected taxable profits in our Swedish subsidiaries we expect to recover the full value of our Swedish tax assets and have not recognized a valuation allowance at December 31, 2012.
+Based on projected taxable profits in our Swedish subsidiaries we expect to recover the full value of our Swedish tax assets and have not recognized a valuation allowance as of December 31, 2013.

-17. Minority interest, net of tax
+15. Minority interest, net of tax